Trophy Club, Texas: Climate

 Trophy Club, like the rest of the Dallas–Fort Worth area, has a humid subtropical climate, with hot, humid summers and generally mild to cool winters.

 Demographics

 As of the 2020 United States census, there were 13,688 people, 3,891 households, and 3,360 families residing in the town.

+As of 2023, the population of Trophy Club is 13,843.

 Economy

 Top employers

 According to Trophy Club's 2020 Comprehensive Annual Financial Report, the top employers in the city are: